umbraco/UmbracoDocs/Umbraco-Cloud/Release-Notes/2022-11-07-ReleaseNotes.md

 ![ProjectsDashboardHoverEnvironment](images/ProjectsDashboardHoverEnvironment.gif)

 :::note
-Accessibility is a central consideration in realizing the Projects Dashboard, whereby it is easy to navigate between projects and links using only the keyboard.
+Accessibility is a central consideration in realizing the Projects Dashboard, whereby it is possible to navigate between projects and links using only the keyboard.
 :::

 ## Other Umbraco Cloud Portal updates